Joe Joyce (boxer): Joyce vs. Ali

 On 30 December, Joyce confirmed he would continue to box on.
 He expected a return date in March 2024 and also expressed interest to fight in Saudi Arabia, under Riyadh Season.
 There was a number of contenders being looked at for a potential opponent.
-On 16 January 2024, Boxing News announced Joyce would being his career rebuild under a 'Magnificent 7' card against former IBF European champion Kash Ali (21–2, 12 KOs) on 16 March.
+On 16 January 2024, Boxing News announced Joyce would begin his career rebuild under a 'Magnificent 7' card against former IBF European champion Kash Ali (21–2, 12 KOs) on 16 March.
 The card was confirmed days later to take place at the Resorts World Arena in Birmingham, live on TNT Sport.
 Ali was best known for his disqualification loss to David Price after tackling him to the ground and biting him on his body in round 5.
 In February, Dubois pulled out of any negotiations for the vacant European title against German boxer Granit Shala.
 Joyce was named the next challenger with deadline for purse bids set as 29 February.
 Joyce was still scheduled to fight Ali.
 Joyce eventually pulled out of purse bids.
 Joyce, for a third consecutive time, came in a career high weight.
 He weighed 286.8 pounds.
 Ali weighed 238.1 pounds.
 Joyce stopped Ali in the tenth and final round, snapping his two-fight losing streak.
 Ali landed face first on the canvas after Joyce connected with a right hand.
 Ali beat the count, but the referee took a closer look at him and stopped the fight.
 The time of stoppage was 2:53 of round 10.
 After the fight, Joyce told Talksport, "I'm up for getting in again, being more active this year and giving some big, entertaining fights."
 He mentioned potential rematches and how he was open to fighting anywhere.